ronaldbosma/blog/content/blog/where-to-position-specflow-in-the-test-pyramid/index.md

 Cons:
 - Slow, resulting in long build and release times.
 - Fragile.
-These tests often break due to environment related issues.
-Like a database that is temporary timing out, an external API that is unavailable or an UI-element that can't be found.
+These tests often break due to environment-related issues.
+Examples include a database that temporarily times out, an external API that becomes unavailable, or a UI element that can't be found.
 - Both the UI and underlying services need to be deployed before running these tests.
-As a result, these tests can only be executed in a release pipeline after deployment on an environment.
+As a result, these tests can only be executed in a release pipeline after deployment to an environment.
 - Difficult to maintain because there is a lot to consider.
 You have to not only consider the UI, but also the available data in the databases and external services, among others.

 Because of the disadvantages, I usually keep the number of UI tests to a minimum.
 I use them as smoke tests to check if the deployment of the UI was successful and to test if the integration with underlying services works.
 I do this by automating the most important user scenarios and core processes.